-In a related vein, rhythm-level cardiac inference, such as atrial fibrillation (AF) and arrhythmia detection, exploits irregular inter-beat intervals, variable pulse amplitudes, and disrupted waveform morphology captured by PPG.
+In a related vein, rhythm-level cardiac inference, such as arrhythmia detection, exploits irregular inter-beat intervals, variable pulse amplitudes, and disrupted waveform morphology captured by PPG.
 These tasks require models to capture fine-grained morphological and rhythm structure and longer-range temporal dependencies within the signal.
 More recently, PPG has been explored in a range of non-traditional and higher-level inference domains.
-Studies have demonstrated its utility for emotion (stress) assessment\cite{WESAD}, sleep-disordered breathing (SDB)\cite{SDB} detection.
-Unlike classical cardiovascular metrics, these tasks often require integrating physiological signals with contextual reasoning, temporal abstraction, and domain knowledge.
-As a result, successful inference in these domains extends beyond purely signal-level pattern recognition and demands more expressive representations of physiological states.
+Studies have demonstrated its utility for emotion (stress) assessment~\cite{WESAD}, sleep-disordered breathing (SDB)~\cite{SDB} detection.
+Inference in these domains extends beyond purely signal-level pattern recognition and demands more expressive representations of physiological states.